marker2/guessing-game/README.md

 a new color is selected and the user is encouraged to try again, up to 10 tries.
 After that, the user is returned to the page with an updated button asking him to try again.

+For some fun, enter "milk and eggs" as your first guess.

 To run
 ========================